-According to the National Institute on Aging, a third of people between ages 65 and 74 have hearing loss; nearly half of people 75 and older do.
-This can have a negative impact on your brain: Recent research reveals that hearing loss increases your risk for cognitive impairment by 24 percent.
+One in three people between ages 65 and 74 have hearing loss; nearly half of people 75 and older do.
+This can have a negative impact on your brain: A study published in 2019 in Auris, Nasus, Larynx suggests a link between hearing loss and cognitive decline.
 Doctors don’t know exactly why, but it could have something to do with hearing keeping your brain active; social isolation (a risk factor for Alzheimer’s) caused by hearing loss could also be a factor.
-But the good news is that those who are treated for hearing loss, such as with hearing aids, may be able to improve their cognitive abilities, as recent studies have found.
+But the good news is that those who are treated for hearing loss, such as with hearing aids, may be able to improve their cognitive abilities, as a study published in 2018 in The Journals of Gerontology found.
 Find out more ways your brain changes as you get older.

-While the idea that cellphone-related emissions could harm your brain seems highly unlikely, the experts at Cedars-Sinai Medical Center still recommend minimizing your exposure until scientists know for sure.
-It may be decades before we learn the true impact of radiofrequency energy on the mind.
-The hospital advises staying on the safe side by using headphones.
+While the idea that cellphone related emissions could harm your brain seems highly unlikely, it may be decades before we learn the true impact of radiofrequency energy on the mind, says the National Cancer Institute.
+Experts advise staying on the safe side by using speakerphones or headphones.
+In 2017, the California department of health issued guidelines warning people to avoid putting phones next to their heads.
 Just keep the volume down to help protect your hearing.
 Find out more ordinary things you don’t realize are messing with your brain.

 You’ve heard that exercise is good for your brain; you may also know that music is good for your brain.
 Then there’s the fact that socializing keep your mind healthy.
 Put them all together and what do you get?
 Dancing!
-A landmark study in the New England Journal of Medicine found dancing to be one of the top leisure activities in reducing the risk of dementia.
-Recent research backs this up: Regular dancers had fewer signs of aging in the brain.
+A landmark study in the New England Journal of Medicine found dancing to be one of the top leisure activities that can help reduce the risk of dementia.
+Recent research published in 2017 in Frontiers in Human Neuroscience backs this up: Regular dancers had fewer signs of aging in the brain.
 Dancing can also improve mood, which benefits the mind; learning and memorizing dance routines also present a healthy challenge to your thinking process.
 Read about more of the best brain-boosting activities with science on their side.

-One reason why learning a language might help save your brain is that more education—in and of itself—can reduce the risk of Alzheimer’s.
-And it’s never too late to sign up for classes: Higher education leads to the development of new neurons and neural connections in the brain that can make up for age-related cognitive losses.
-“More education is a protective factor for dementia,” Leon Flicker, director of the Western Australia Centre for Health and Aging at the University of Western Australia, told the journal Nature.
-“Virtually every study finds effects; it future-proofs your brain.”
-These amazing facts about your brain will blow your mind.
+One reason learning a language might help save your brain is that more education can reduce the risk of Alzheimer’s, according to a study published in 2017 in The BMJ.
+And it’s never too late to sign up for classes.
+Higher education leads to the development of new neurons and neural connections in the brain that can make up for age-related cognitive losses, according to a report published in a 2018 issue of Nature.

 Try out CBT